-■ Prior to Service Pack 2, overlaying two cached map services in the .NET Web ADF required that both caches be created with the exact same tiling scheme.
+Prior to Service Pack 2, overlaying two cached map services in the .NET Web ADF required that both caches be created with the exact same tiling scheme.
 At Service Pack 2, the criteria is less rigid: caches can be overlaid if they have the same coordinate system, tile size, and tile origin.
 All scale levels do not need to match, although it's a good idea to match as many as possible.
+Also, cached map services included in the Web Mapping Application are automatically disabled in the Table Of Contents if they have not been cached at the scale at which you are currently viewing your map.
 For details about what's required to overlay two caches, see the topic 'Overlaying map caches in the .NET Web ADF' in the ArcGIS Server Online Help.